dezlotnik/asteroids/README.md

 # ASTEROIDS!

 An SDL game based on the classic Asteroids arcade game.
-Defeat enemy spaceships and blast away dangerous asteroids.
+Defeat enemy spaceships and blast away dangerous asteroids to advance to the next level.
+Levels are defined in `data/levels.txt`.

 * Press <kbd>SPACE</kbd> to fire lasers.
 * Press <kbd>↑</kbd> to accelerate.
 * Press <kbd>←</kbd> to turn left.
 * Press <kbd>→</kbd> to turn right.

-Completed as part of Udacity's C++ Nanodegree Program.
+Completed as the capstone project of Udacity's C++ Nanodegree Program.
+Capstone option 2 was chosen for this project.

 Credit [Kenney](https://kenney.nl) for game artwork.